tkrop/go-testing/test/README.md

 ## Isolated parameterized test setup

-The `test` framework supports to run isolated, parameterized, parallel tests using a lean test runner.
-The runner can be instantiated with a single test parameter set (`test.Param`), a slice of test parameter sets (`test.Slice`), or a map of test case name to test parameter sets (`test.Map` - preferred pattern).
-The test is started by `Run` or `RunSeq` that accepts a simple test function as input, using a `test.Test` interface, that is compatible with most tools, e.g.
-[`gomock`][gomock].
+The most common usage to run an isolated, parameterized, parallel (or sequential) tests using the lean test [`Factory`][factory] as follows:

 ```go
 func TestUnit(t *testing.T) {